 End Events

-ExitEvents can be used to detect when an animation is interrupted, but using them is generally not recommended because most logic management systems such as Animancer's Finite State Machine already have better ways of controlling which states can interrupt each other and responding to interruptions.
+ExitEvents A separate system for registering a callback to be triggered when an animation is interrupted.
+Using them is generally not recommended because most logic management systems such as Animancer's Finite State Machine already have better ways of controlling which states can interrupt each other and responding to interruptions.
+The ExitEvent API page explains how to use them.

 [SerializeField] private AnimancerComponent _Animancer;